 Patterson went missing for 48 hours and the Jets did not hear from him or his agent until Sunday night when he had a meeting with the team, according to ESPN.

-Patterson missed the Jets preseason game against the Giants on Friday night, even though he was present at the team meetings, walkthrough and pregame meal earlier in the day.
+Patterson missed the Jets preseason game against the Giants on Friday night, even though was present at the team meetings, walkthrough and pregame meal earlier in the day.

 General manager John Idzik told reporters that the suspension is to give the Jets more time to understand the situation.